-Calculators Only scientific calculators are allowed.
-For example, Sharp EL 510RB.
+Calculators Only scientific calculators are allowed in the midterm and final exams.
+For example, Sharp EL 510R.
+Programmable calculators are prohibited in these exams.

 Scholastic offences are taken seriously, and students are directed to read the appropriate policy, specifically, the definition of what constitutes a Scholastic Offence, at the following Web site: